Contact Us

 Access to course resources, equipment and facilities, including:

-- Laboratory equipment, including specialist sport and exercise science facilities and the Carnegie Research Institute
+- Access to: laboratory equipment, including specialist sport and exercise science facilities and the Carnegie Research Institute.

 Optional Costs

-- The British Association for Sport and Exercise Science (BASES) access to membership and annual student conference.
+- Access to membership and annual student conference of the Chartered Association for Sport and Exercise Science (CASES).
 Annual student membership (£24 for a Direct Debit and £29 for non-Direct Debit).

 - General membership with the British Psychological Society (£5-7 per annum).